dyte-io/realtimekit-ui/packages/core/docs/config.md

 ## Tree (root)

-The tree is the hierarchy of components which the renderer inside `dyte-meeting` will accept and it uses it to render the entire UI.
+The tree is the hierarchy of components which the renderer inside `rtk-meeting` will accept and it uses it to render the entire UI.

 You can: